-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Long Island.
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+To add one to your home, call your nearest expert for smart thermostat installation in Long Island.

 A key piece of information to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

 - Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it behind for the next resident.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.

 After writing down this information, go to Settings, select Reset and press.
 You will be presented with five options:

 - Restart: Deactivates your Nest and reboots it while saving your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.

-- Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+- Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
+With this option, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 - Away: An Away reset gets rid of any programming your Nest has picked up about how often you walk by, so that it can change the temperature accordingly.